A playa who never quits!

 I personally loved the 2.5-inch full-color LCD (Liquid Crystal Display) screen with back-light for better visibility.
 This new iPod Video and the iPod Photo just make my older 15 GB 3rd generation iPod seem so ancient.
 You will be able to view your digital image library right on this iPod and best of all you can even have full movies or just little clips for portable fun.
 You will be able to view your pictures as slideshows with music if you like.

 I also like the newer Click Wheel a lot as it makes navigating easier and quicker.
 I had to keep switching my fingers to and from the touch wheel to the play/pause, menu, and skip buttons on my older iPod (can be a pain sometimes).
 With this newly improved design, I do not have to remove my thumb from the wheel at all.
 Apple’s engineers are getting better and better at their job.

 I transferred a little more than a thousand high quality (MP3 and AAC) songs from my personal library and there is still room for thousands more.
-Before my two full day of use, I fully charged it and plugged it in to my stereo.
-To my surprise it lasted a whole day and a half before needing to charge again (about 11 to 13 hours maximum because I just let it play through my whole library without any interruptions).
+Before my two full days of use, I fully charged it and plugged it into my stereo.
+To my surprise, it lasted a whole day and a half before needing to charge again (about 11 to 13 hours maximum because I just let it play through my whole library without any interruptions).